pranav9056/frontend-nanodegree-mobile-portfolio/README.md

 #### Part 2: Optimize Frames per Second in pizza.html

-1. Prevented layout trashing in the updatePositions functions by moving scrollTop outside the loop (line 506 main.js)
+1. Prevented layout trashing in the updatePositions functions by moving scrollTop and phase calculation outside the loop (line 506 main.js)
 2. Modified the way pizzas were being resized, got rid of determineDx.
 Now for each pizza a size is returned and the width is mentioned in a percentage. sizeSwitcher is called just once to determine the new width (line 441 main.js)
+3. Modified the number of sliding pizzas to be dynamically assigned as a function of row and height of the window (line 523 main.js)

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")